MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_4_1_Workwithsegments.md

 # Exercise 1: Create a dynamic segment

 1. Log into Dynamics 365 Marketing.
+Change to the **Outbound marketing** area, in the Change area drop-down menu.

 2. Navigate to **Segments** under the **Customers** group.